SimonMulquin/EventsPlanning/README.md

 ## Introduction

-  This project aim to provide efficient, user friendly events planning tool to non-profits and small businesses.
+  This project aim to provide efficient, powerfull, user friendly events planning tool to non-profits and small businesses.

 ## Goals